 Fostering Excellence in Internal Medicine

-ACP Governor, Indiana Chapter
+Governor, Indiana Chapter

 - Keynote on Healthcare Disparities

 - J. Matthew Neal, MD, MBA, CPE, MACP, FACE, FAAPL

 - Simranjit (Sam) Singh, MD

 Access the live feeds by clicking the 'Access the Virtual Meeting' button within the Agenda below.

 Release Date: November 19, 2021